Get,

 Some of the potential benefits of adi mudra are as follows:

-Benefits of adi mudra for the lungs
+1. Benefits of Adi Mudra for the Lungs

 A study was carried out by Suresh M et al. in 2018 on the combined effects of mudra pranayama and sudarshan kriya on humans.
 The lung function of the volunteers was monitored before, during and after the study.
 The study results showed a significant improvement in the ECG, which could be attributed to improved lung function.
 More research, however, is required to demonstrate the impact of adi mudra on the lungs.
 Therefore, please see your doctor for better health outcomes.
 6

 Cortisol is a primary stress hormone in the body.
 An investigation done by Suresh et al. in 2018 randomly monitored the cortisol levels of the patients during the study.
 There was a significant decrease in the plasma cortisol levels within 15 days and 85% of volunteers suffering from mild to moderate depression reported complete relief from stress and fatigue.
 However, further studies are required to check if adi mudra may be beneficial in managing stress and depression.
-Therefore, it is recommended to consult your doctor if you have high-stress levels or symptoms of depression.6,7
+Therefore, it is recommended to consult your doctor if you have high stress levels or symptoms of depression.6,7

 In a study conducted by Suresh M et al. in 2018, an electrocardiogram (ECG) of volunteers with mild to moderate hypertension was used to monitor their blood pressure.
 In this group of volunteers with high blood pressure (hypertension), there was a 25% reduction in blood pressure.
 However, more research is yet to be done to confirm if adi mudra may be beneficial for lowering blood pressure.
 Therefore, you must consult your doctor for abnormal blood pressure instead of self-medicating.6